couchbase/cbft/DESIGN.md

 The UNREG_CBFT_NODE must remove the following from the Cfg:
 * remove the node from the nodes-wanted and nodes-known sections.
 * remove the node from the planned PIndexes.
+* promote any replica PIndexes, if any, to active or primary position.

-Importantly, during a hard failover, the MCP should _not_ be invoked to re-plan and reassign PIndexes to remaining cbft nodes in order to meet replication constraints.
-Instead, that reassignment of PIndexes should happen when the user later starts a rebalance.
+Importantly, during a hard failover, the MCP should _not_ be invoked to re-plan and assign PIndexes to remaining cbft nodes in order to meet replication constraints.
+Instead, creating new replica PIndexes to remaining nodes should wait until user later starts a rebalance.

 ## Graceful Failover and Cooling Down